-Individual, paired blood samples are tested for antibodies against Brucella abortus in an indirect ELISA (Svanova®).
+Individual, paired blood samples are tested for antibodies against Brucella abortus in an indirect ELISA (Svanova[®]).
 The initial screening is performed using a single well per sample, and doubtful or positive reactions are retested in duplicates.
 If the result is negative when retested, the sample is concluded to be negative for antibodies against Brucella abortus.
-If the result still is doubtful or positive, the sample is tested with a competitive ELISA (C-ELISA, Svanova®).
-Positive samples in this test are subjected to a complement fixation test (CF).
-If the CF test is also positive, the result is reported with recommendation of a new blood sample from the suspected animal four to six weeks after the initial sampling.
-If this is positive, or if there should be a need for immediate follow-up, the animal is tested with an intracutane test using brucellin (INRA).
+If the result still is doubtful or positive, the sample is tested with a competitive ELISA (C-ELISA, Svanova[®]).
+In order to confirm negative results, new blood sample from the suspected animals is required.
+Positive samples in this test are subjected to a complement fixation test (CF)If the CF test is also positive, the result is reported and there will be a need for immediate follow up with post-mortem and bacteriological investigations.